 The serial interface module (SIM) supports either SPI or I2C modes; in SPI mode, there’s a simple two-register configuration set-up with coarse clock division from fsys/4 to fsys/64, but also allows using TM1 to generate a precise frequency.
 Otherwise, the SPI is standard fair — comparable to any other 8-bit MCU you’ve used.

 The I2C interface is more complex, with additional configuration and status registers to handle START/STOP and ACK processing, and slave address matching.
-Note that the H66’s SIM only supports I2C slave mode, not master mode — I assume this is because i2C master mode can be implemented using bit-banging without requiring much efforts.
+Note that the H66’s SIM only supports I2C slave mode, not master mode — I assume this is because i2C master mode can be implemented using bit-banging without requiring much effort.
 I would have preferred a single read-only register that provided a “state” representation inside the interrupt context — this would make implementing an SMBus-compliant slave much less verbose (essentially, it would be a switch-case statement).
 Instead, there are disparate flags that must be checked individually to determine the next operation to perform.

 The only game in town for targeting Holtek MCUs is HT-IDE3000: their free in-house IDE.
 It’s a one-click download and installation process — there’s no additional compilers or libraries to download and install, and the entire process is registration-free.
 While many of the proprietary IDEs reviewed in this series look like they belong in Windows 98, HT-IDE3000 turns up the notch with a decisive Office 2003 look, and a name best suited for a hip-hop artist peaking at about that time as well.